Opencontour/HelpGuides/es/docs/heapLeachModel.md

 ### 7.7.1 Importe el archivo CutterResult en el modelo existente:

-Abra una nueva sesión de proyecto (nueva pestaña), arrastre y suelte el archivo.json recién creado con la descripción write_state_all.json. <p> El nuevo archivo CutterResult, con datos reales o de previsión, deberá anexarse al archivo BasellAll siguiendo estos pasos:<p> Abra el módulo de apilamiento de lixiviación en pila (menú utilidad) Pestaña Misc - Anexar resultado del cortador - Elija archivo. <p> La función Append anulará cualquier bloque CutterResult existente con cualquier bloque nuevo.
-Esto evita tener formas duplicadas de CutterResult.
-El nuevo conjunto de datos de apilamiento (CutterResult) se anexará al modelo existente. <p>
+Abra una nueva sesión de proyecto (nueva pestaña), arrastre y suelte el archivo.json recién creado con la descripción write_state_all.json. <p> El nuevo archivo CutterResult, con datos reales o de previsión, deberá anexarse al archivo BasellAll siguiendo estos pasos:<p> Abra el módulo de apilamiento de lixiviación en pila (menú utilidad) Pestaña Misc - Anexar resultado del cortador - Elija archivo. <p> ***The Append function will override any existent CutterResult blocks with any new ones.
+This avoids having duplicated CutterResult shapes.The new stacking dataset (CutterResult) will be appended to the existing model.
+In addition, it will also add the imported CutterResult's 'cut_fill_num' to the maximum 'cut_fill_num' of the existing CutterResult dataset.*** <p>

-Utilice la herramienta Script para rellenar la propiedad 'ltp' en la capa CutterResult.
-Después de hacer clic en Aceptar, salga de la ventana.<p> Opencontour utiliza un valor predeterminado de 1 para ltp, el script se puede utilizar para añadir diferentes valores.
+***Use the Script tool to populate the ‘ltp’ property in the CutterResult layer.
+After you click OK, exit the window.
+Populating the Mineplan automatically assigns an 'ltp' value of 1.
+Depending on how future forecasting is set up, this value can be manipulated at the discretion of the user.***

 ![Image](./images/ltp_populate.png)